Mordydev/Meme_project/nemo-runner/docs/implementation-phases.md

 ## Summary of Project Status

 The NEMO Runner project has made significant progress in core gameplay functionality, environment generation, and performance optimization.
-Phase 1 (Critical Server & Initialization Fixes) and Phase 4 (Performance Tuning) have been completed, laying a strong foundation for the remaining work.
+Phase 1 (Critical Server & Initialization Fixes), Phase 2 (Fix Procedural Generation Loop & Errors), and Phase 4 (Performance Tuning) have been completed, laying a strong foundation for the remaining work.

 Key completed components include:
 - Core Game Engine (100%)